6 Great Winter Mountain Bike Rides around Bishop

 Wagon Wheel Trail

 Did you know there’s slickrock riding in Bishop?
-Yup!
-Not only that, but it’s an incredibly interesting piece of Owens Valley history.
+Yup—and not only that, it’s an incredibly interesting piece of Owens Valley history to boot.

-Ride the Wagon Wheel trail from Swall Meadows to Paradise.
-This historic track was cut into the Bishop Tuff by mule trains hauling mineral rich ore from the mines almost 100 years ago.
-It’s a short 2.5-mile stretch of rough and rocky trail with a good measure of sand thrown in for an exhilarating downhill run.
+The Wagon Wheel Trail runs from Swall Meadows to Paradise along a historic track cut directly into the Bishop Tuff by mule trains hauling mineral-rich ore from the mines nearly 100 years ago.
+The main section is a short 2.5-mile stretch of rough, rocky trail, with a healthy dose of sand mixed in, making for an exhilarating downhill run.

-Extend the ride by starting above Swall Meadows and weave down a narrow, sandy canyon for about a mile (be careful at the road crossing) then out onto the wide bluff that drops over 1,000 feet in those 2.5 miles of technical terrain.
-Then hop onto the old Sherwin Grade road and coast the last .5 miles to the Lower Rock Creek trailhead.
+You can extend the ride by starting above Swall Meadows and weaving down a narrow, sandy canyon for about a mile.
+Be especially careful at the road crossing before emerging onto a wide bluff that drops more than 1,000 feet over 2.5 miles of technical terrain.
+From there, hop onto the old Sherwin Grade Road and coast the final 0.5 miles to the Lower Rock Creek trailhead.

-All-in-all it’s a fabulous 4-mile ride that anyone with a reasonable bit of mountain biking experience can do at an easy pace.
-But … it’s most fun to ride it fast and this requires pretty good technical skill and a small measure of courage.
+All told, this makes for a fabulous 4-mile ride that anyone with a reasonable amount of mountain biking experience can enjoy at an easy pace.
+That said, it’s most fun when ridden fast, and that requires solid technical skills and a small measure of courage.

-I learned a valuable lesson on this ride once.
-Don’t finger the brakes!
+I once learned a valuable lesson on this ride: don’t finger the brakes.
 Whoops.

-Here’s the story.
-I’m heading fast down a section of slickrock steps on a fatbike (which, incidentally bounces like a beach ball on a hard surface), when a good bounce throws my feet off the pedals.
-Well … I just couldn’t stop my hands from grabbing the brakes and then everything went into slow motion.
+Here’s how it went.
+I was charging down a section of slickrock steps on a fat bike, which incidentally bounces like a beach ball on hard surfaces, when a particularly good bounce knocked my feet off the pedals.
+Instinct kicked in, my hands grabbed the brakes, and suddenly everything went into slow motion.

-Front wheel locks.
-Back wheel lifts off.
-I fly over the handlebars and execute a less-than-graceful forward somersault as the bike cartwheels behind me.
-Hey … I even stuck the landing thanks to my gymnastics training.
-No harm done to either my bike or me.
+The front wheel locked, the back wheel lifted, and I launched over the handlebars, executing a less than graceful forward somersault while the bike cartwheeled behind me.
+Somehow, thanks to long ago gymnastics training, I even stuck the landing.
+No harm done to either me or the bike, but lesson learned.
 Always wear a helmet.

-FYI – You may want to arrange for a shuttle to the top.
-I’ll admit that I do this ride with a friend.
-Riding the trail uphill is arduous at best and I prefer the road on a road bike.
+One final tip: you may want to arrange a shuttle to the top.
+I’ll admit I usually ride this one with a friend.
+Climbing the trail uphill is arduous at best, and I much prefer saving my energy for the descent—or riding the road on a road bike instead.

 East Line Foothill Loop

-Winter in Bishop is true to form this year – unpredictable.
-However, most days are warm and sunny with highs fluctuating between the 60s and 70s.
-It’s perfect for a quick mountain bike ride to keep you in form for … well, just about anything.
+Winter in Bishop is true to form this year and thoroughly unpredictable.
+Still, most days are warm and sunny, with highs fluctuating between the 60s and 70s, making it perfect weather for a quick mountain bike ride to keep you in form for just about anything.

 Ride guides and GPS tracks